-In Fig.(\ref{fig2}) (bottom panel) we show the energy per baryon, $U/A$, as a function of the charge spread parameter $\eta=1/\sqrt{a}l$ for a screened OCP and $n_I=(1,2,4)\times 10^{-4} \rm fm^{-3}$.
-Point-like ions correspond to $\eta=0$.
-We set $\Gamma=190$ and for this case and melting happens at $\Gamma_\kappa=187$.
-In order to size the corrections introduced we have fixed the ion species to $Z=38,A =124$ since by doing this we can explore the change in spread (or equivalently, A) without variation of $\Gamma$.
+In order to size the corrections introduced when varying charge spread we use the following procedure.
+We fix the ion species to $Z=38,A =124$, since by doing this we can explore the change in ion finite size (or equivalently, A) without variation of $\Gamma$.
 We see that as charge distributions are realistically described having a finite spread the lattice energies are monotonically less stable.

-In order to evaluate the robustness of our finding we vary $\eta$ indicating on each line with a large dot that corresponding to the size assigned according to our prescription for Gaussian spread (as is A and density dependent) and determine the change with respect to point-like description $\Delta U/U\sim 16, 24, 36\%$ for $n_I=(1,2,4)\times 10^{-4} \rm fm^{-3}$, respectively.
+In addition, to evaluate the robustness of our finding we vary $\eta$ indicating on each line with a large dot that corresponding to the size assigned according to our prescription for Gaussian spread (as is A and density dependent) and determine the change with respect to point-like description finding $\Delta U/U\sim 16, 24, 36\%$ for $n_I=(1,2,4)\times 10^{-4} \rm fm^{-3}$, respectively.
 We note that uncertainty on this prescription does not change the behaviour.

-Solid (dashed) line shows where the lattice, although less stable, manages to exist (melts) when increasing the spread for fixed $\Gamma=190>187$ above the melting parameter value.
+Solid (dashed) line shows where the lattice, although less stable, manages to exist (melts) when increasing the spread for fixed $\Gamma=190>187$ i.e. above the quoted melting parameter value.
 Thus for increasing values of the density (yet in the outer crust) an ionic point-like description is not appropriate when describing the energetics nor the melting behaviour as it may overpredict the existence of periodic lattices.
 However for densities corresponding to values of $\eta \lesssim 0.5$ this effect is no longer critical on the melting parameter but it does affect the energetic stability of the lattice.

 In order to analyze the effect of having species contamination, possibly due to an accretion episode and further processing, we consider ion mixtures $M_1, M_2$.
 Note that for multicomponent systems the fraction averaged $\Gamma_{MCP} = \sum_i X_i \Gamma_i$ \citep{CaplanMulticomponent} where $\Gamma_i$ are those of Coulomb theory for each ion component with fraction $X_i$ and $\langle Z \rangle = \sum_i X_i Z_i$ is the average charge density of the system.